Mini Sweet Potato Pies

 6. Remove the bowl from the machine and remove the blade.

-7. Chop the spinach finely, mix down with a spoon in your sweet potato mixture, make sure to mix the spinach in evenly.
+7. Chop the spinach finely, and mix down with a spoon in your sweet potato mixture, make sure to mix the spinach in evenly.

 mini-sweet-potatoe-pies